myspc-development/artpulse-management/README.md

   - **Bookings** — manage bookings submitted via the REST API.
   - **Member Management** — view and edit member accounts in the **Manage Members** screen provided by `src/Admin/ManageMembers.php`.
   - **ArtPulse › Settings** — plugin settings.
 See [Settings Tabs](documents/Settings_Tabs.md) for a breakdown of each section.
 - **Notifications** — toggle options like the new event submission email.

+Archive templates shipped with the plugin call `nectar_pagination()` when the function is available (as in the Salient theme).
+If it is not defined they fall back to `the_posts_pagination()`.
+Copy these template files into your child theme to maintain Salient styling.

 ### RSVP Form